themeland/sapp-react-documentation/README.md

         └── work.js (code for work section)
 ```

-`components` folder contain 21 folder with different sections and files.
+`components` folder contains 21 folders with different sections and files.

 ## routes
-In router section we used route js. where we linked all the route for our all theme.
+In `routers` folder we used routs js. where we linked all the route for our all theme.
 For routing we used react-router-dom.

 Routes: `routers/routs.js`